Generative Multiple-purpose Sampler for Weighted M-estimation: Bootstrap Cross-Validation for Parameter Tuning Via GMS

-Tuning parameter selection has been a challenging and computationally intensive task for many statistical and machine learning algorithms as one often has to consider a wide range of possible choices.
+Tuning parameter selection has been a challenging and computationally intensive task for many statistical and machine learning algorithms since repetitive computations are often required over a wide range of possible choices of the tuning parameter.
 We note that the GMS framework is not only applicable to bootstrap, but can also be used to expedite the computation of \emph{Cross-Validation} (CV) procedures.
 It is easy to see that for a weight $w_i=0$, the corresponding term in the weighted M-estimation loss function \eqref{eq:loss} is zero, which is equivalent to ignoring observation $y_i$.
-More generally, we denote ${\mathbf w}_{(-I)} = \{w_1,\dots,w_n\}$ with $w_i=0$ for $i\in I$ and $\{w_i:i\not\in I\} \sim (n-|I|)\times\text{Dirichlet}(n-|I|;\mathbbm{1}_{n-|I|})$ (or simply $w_i=1$ for $i\not\in i$).
-Because for any $i^*\in I$ the corresponding $y_{i^*}$ does not involve in the loss function due to the fact $w_{i^*}=0$, the index set $I$ and $I^c$ can be viewed as test and training data indexes, respectively.
-As a result, this formalization is in accordance with out-of-sample evaluations ignoring the test data set $I$.
-To train the CV generator, we can employ an intuitive weight distribution in \eqref{eq:GMS} in the place of the multinomial or Dirichlet distributions for standard bootstraps, such as randomly selecting one of folds and setting the corresponding weights zero.
-The details are formally demonstrated in Algorithm \ref{alg:CV}.
+More generally, we denote ${\mathbf w}_{(-I)} = \{w_1,\dots,w_n\}$ with $w_i=0$ for $i\in I$, and $\{w_i:i\not\in I\} \sim (n-|I|)\times\text{Dirichlet}(n-|I|;\mathbbm{1}_{n-|I|})$.
+Thus, index sets $I$ and $I^c$ can be viewed as those for the test and training data, respectively.
+To train the CV generator without the bootstrapping aspect, one may employ a simpler weight distribution than the multinomial or Dirichlet, such as setting all the weights in a randomly selected fold to be zero, and the remaining to be one.
+Based on this setup, a simple modification of Algorithm \ref{alg:alg} (with strategies in Section \ref{sec:comp}) can be used to train the generator for the $K$-fold CV (more details in the Supplementary Materials).
+Once the generator is trained, one can easily compute the estimated out-of-sample error across different tuning parameters by alternating zero weight for each fold.